shopware5/devdocs/source/developers-guide/backend-components/associations/index.md

 * Definition of the variant view
 * Definition of where the variant view should be displayed

-First, you have to extend the product model by adding the variant association and create a new file containing the varaint model in `Views/backend/swag_product/model/variant.js`:
+First, you have to extend the product model by adding the variant association and create a new file containing the variant model in `Views/backend/swag_product/model/variant.js`:

 **SwagProduct/Views/backend/swag_product/model/product.js**
 ```php